cccbr/belfryprojects/content/docs/060-stakeholder-engagement/_index.md

 Involve stakeholders as fully as possible, not just a source of money or suppliers of the work!

 {{< hint info >}}
-TOP TIP: Get all stakeholders engaged, enthused and involved.
+**TOP TIP**: Get all stakeholders engaged, enthused and involved.
 Use their skills and contacts.
 {{< /hint>}}

 ## When to Involve Stakeholders